shirish93/shirish93.github.io/_ideas/2025-12-05-whynepal-aspirations.md

   - ideas
   - Kathmandu
 ---

+How do you start with leadership when you don't have an organization to lead?
+How do you build a community when all you have is friend groups.
+I'm trying to figure out the way ahead.

 NOTE NOTE NOTE: THIS NEEDS TO GO INTO MY WHY NEPAL BLOG, BUT STAYS HERE UNTIL THAT BLOG COMES OUT!